lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-wallet-guides/preparing-for-gui-wallet-setup-windows.md

 # Preparing for GUI Wallet setup \(Windows\)

-When installing the Oxen Wallet, overzealous antivirus software can sometimes block the wallet or some of its components from functioning, or even delete them entirely.
+When installing the Lozzax Wallet, overzealous antivirus software can sometimes block the wallet or some of its components from functioning, or even delete them entirely.
 To avoid these issues on Windows, follow the below steps.

-> Note: when you reach Step 6 \(downloading the Oxen Wallet\), ensure you are downloading the Wallet **directly from an official source:** either [here on the Oxen Docs](../../downloads.md), or on the [official Oxen Github releases page](https://github.com/oxen-io/oxen-electron-gui-wallet/releases/).
+> Note: when you reach Step 6 \(downloading the Lozzax Wallet\), ensure you are downloading the Wallet **directly from an official source:** either [here on the Lozzax Docs](../../downloads.md), or on the [official Lozzax Github releases page](https://github.com/lozzax-io/lozzax-electron-gui-wallet/releases/).

 For the purposes of this example, our images show how to do this on Windows Defender